harrysolovay/rescripts/README.md

 <hr />

-> Advance your [CRA (create-react-app)](https://github.com/facebook/create-react-app) project configurations.
+> Advance your [create-react-app](https://github.com/facebook/create-react-app) project configurations.
 No ejecting, no custom react-scripts fork, no more limitations.

 ## Highlights